Worlds become data

 Please do not reveal your personal or medical information to me.
 I understand that illness or personal emergencies can happen from time to time.
 The following accommodations to assessment requirements exist to provide for those situations.

-Straight-forward (will automatically apply to all students - there’s no need to ask for these):
+Straight-forward (will automatically apply to all students—there is no need to ask for these):

 Slightly more involved:

-• Paper #1: You must submit something for Paper #1, even if it gets zero.
-If you have a medical reason that makes it impossible for you to submit Paper #1, then you are welcome to continue with the class, but then one of the remaining term papers (Papers #2 - #4), must be done individually to ensure fairness with the rest of the class.
+• Term Paper I: You must submit something for Term Paper I, even if it gets zero.
+If you have a medical emergency that makes it impossible for you to submit something, then please email me.
+In that situation one of the remaining term papers must be done individually to ensure fairness with the rest of the class.

 Re-grading

-Inside that 1-7 day period if you would like to request a re-grade, please email rohan.alexander@utoronto.ca.
-Please specify where the marking error was made in relation to the marking guide.
+Inside that 1-7 day period if you would like to request a re-grade, please email rohan.alexander@utoronto.ca and use the subject line “INF312: re-grade request”.
+Please specify where the marking mistake was made in relation to the marking guide.
 The entire assessment will be re-marked and it is possible that your grade could reduce.

 Plenty of students get 0 on the first paper, but go on to get an A+ overall in the course.
 The nature of the work in this course requires students to adjust from what is expected in other courses, and the forgiving assessment weighting is designed to allow this.